 Most objects can be edited in two ways in Pathfinder.
 One way is to transform the object, including rotating, translating (moving), and mirroring it.
 Another way is to graphically manipulate the objects by dragging handles.
-Objects can also be copied, but currently the only way to do this is through the transform tools as discussed in the following section.
+Objects can also be copied either with copy/paste or through the transform tools as discussed in the following section.